Professor Iain McInnes

 His research interests include clinical and academic research in the field of spondyloarthritis, with special emphasis on imaging outcomes and treatment of the disease.

-Doctor Frank Behrens
+Professor Frank Behrens

 Initially studying biology at Johannes Gutenberg University Doctor Behrens progressed then to study medicine, obtaining his MD from Johann Wolfgang Goethe University.
 Here he would later receive his training in internal medicine and rheumatology.
-Having built up the functional are of the clinical rheumatology research at Goethe University Medical Centre he remains in the function of a manger here as well as co-ordinator for the rheumatology division.
-He is cofounder of the centre for innovative diagnostics and therapy in rheumatology/Immunotherapy (CIRI) at the Goethe University.
+Having built up the functional area of the clinical rheumatology research at Goethe University Medical Centre he remains in the function of a manager here as well as co-ordinator for the rheumatology division.
+He is co-founder of the centre for innovative diagnostics and therapy in rheumatology/Immunotherapy (CIRI) at the Goethe University.
 He is co-responsible for one of the largest investigator-initiated studies in rheumatology in Germany and initiator of NESTRA, the German study network.